pabloelcolombiano/cake-dm/README.md

 ### Composer

-In order to have Cake following the paths without having the namespaces changes, you must add the following in your composer.json file:
+In order to have Cake following the paths without changing the namespaces and intruding in the middleware, you must modify the following in your composer.json file:
 ```bash
 "autoload": {
     "psr-4": {